-Elena Passarello’s latest book, "Animals Strike Curious Poses," is a journey through stories of the wild ones: the mammoths, spiders, birds and primates that have left their marks on our society.
-To the Best of Our Knowledge host Anne Strainchamps talked with Passarello about the “animal gaze” and the legacy of Mozart’s starling, among other animal tales.
+Elena Passarello’s book, "Animals Strike Curious Poses," is a journey through stories of the wild ones: the mammoths, spiders, birds and primates that have left their marks on our society.

 Anne Strainchamps: I love that.
 Elena, I was reading your book the other night and I read that passage and I looked up and I started counting how many paintings of birds or throw cushions with pictures of cats on them I have.
 I just hadn't realized.
 You're right.
 We have pictures of animals around us all the time.

 EP: Well, you're a woman after my own heart if your house is decorated with cats and birds.